 Cut through the bucket from the top down through the bottom on one side only.

-The V-notch will allow you to 1) expand the two sides of the bucket so you can fit it around the tree and 2) overlap it into a cone-shape.
+The V-notch will allow you to 1) expand the two sides of the bucket so you can fit it around the tree and 2) overlap it into a cone shape.
 Cut the size of the notch relative to how much overlap you’ll need.

 Attach two small eye bolts through the bucket’s bottom on opposite sides.

-A file will smooth the cut edges and make them look nicer.
+A file will smooth the cut edges.

-Attach wires to the eye bolts and loop them over branches above, through a fork in the tree or whatever works to hold the bucket in place.
+Attach wires to the eye bolts and loop them over branches above, through a fork in the tree, or whatever works to hold the bucket in place.

-Secure the sides together with a flat-head screw at top and bottom.
+Secure the sides together with a flat-head screw at the top and bottom.
 Cover screws and seam with duct tape, so squirrels won’t try to grab the screw heads.

-*They can kill a limb if they strip off more than 50 percent of its circumference or 30 percent of its leaves.
+1 They can kill a limb if they strip off more than 50 percent of its circumference or 30 percent of its leaves.

 More reading